arturkw/dev-notes/kafka/Exam notes.md

 - `DESCRIBE EXTENDED` is used to provide detailed information about a stream or table, including the serialization format.
 - `SHOW STREAMS` and `EXPLAIN <query>` statements do not interact with KAfkaa but directly communicate with `ksqlDB` server.
 - `ksqlDB` supports exactly-once processing - see `processing.guarantees` setting
+- when running a query against `topic` with multiple partitions, only the `ksqlDB` servers corresponding to the number of partitions perform the work, while the idle servers have minimal resource impact

 ## Controller
 - Elected by Zookeeper ensemble.
 - Responsible for partition leader election.

+## Security
+- `Zero Copy Data Transfer` consist on removing the second and third data copies, making the data being transfered directly from the read buffer to the socket buffer.
+This feature is disabled when `SSL` is enabled.
+- security protocol of each listener is defined in the `listener.security.protocol.map` configuration.
+Possible options are `PLAINTEXT`, `SSL`, `SASL_PLAINTEXT`, `SASL_SSL`
+- to connect to a Kafka cluster over SSL you set `security.protocol=SSL`
+- available auth. mchanisms: `mTLS`, `HTTP Basic Auth`, `SASL/PLAIN`
+- `ACL` is used for authorization, not for authentication!
 ## Consumer Group
 - Explanation of `group.id`.